Natural satellite

 A natural satellite is, in the most common usage, an astronomical body that orbits a planet, dwarf planet, or small Solar System body (or sometimes another natural satellite).
-Natural satellites are colloquially referred to as moons, a derivation from the Moon of Earth.
+Natural satellites are colloquially referred to as moons, by analogy with the Moon, Earth's natural satellite.
+In English, the Moon with a capital M denotes Earth's satellite, while moon with a lowercase m is used generically for natural satellites.